The fact is ‘roll down’ draws greatly increase your chances of winning a larger prize.

 3. If the jackpot is NOT won, next draw the whole lot will roll down.

-And this came into play just this week (I did tell my lottery tips gang about this so they could take advantage).
+And this came into play recently (I did tell my lottery tips gang about this so they could take advantage).

-Here’s the results of the draw for Tuesday 21st October:-
+Here’s the results of a previous draw nearing it’s jackpot cap (this was Tuesday 21st October):-

-Now look what happened in the next draw on Friday 24th October:-
+Now look what happened in the next draw on Friday 24th October, when the game rolled down:-

 And that’s the EuroMillions roll down rule in play.

-Now, unfortunately the jackpot was actually won, otherwise this Friday the entire jackpot would roll down and those 2nd tier prizes would be looking something more like €20M+ each – about 66 times bigger than normal!
+Now, unfortunately the jackpot was actually won, otherwise that next draw the entire jackpot would roll down.
+Then those 2nd tier prizes would be looking something more like €20M+ each – about 66 times bigger than normal!
+Worth being aware of? 🙂

 Why Does This Matter?